DependableSystemsLab/Jujutsu/README.md

 First download the data [here](https://drive.google.com/file/d/1OwOS_x2bvW0w-VziVI9QkSTjNEmsSAjr/view?usp=sharing) and move all 5 folders to the current directory: 4 folders for 4 datasets and 1 for image inpainting.

-Then you can run all the scripts as shown below.
+Then you can run all the scripts as shown below - you can find these scripts in ```./shell-script``` and move them to the main directory and run).
 Each script performs both attack detection and mitigation on one setting (i.e., one adversarial patch).

 Each datasets contain 7 different evaluation settings, 3 for patches in different sizes (5%-7%) and 4 for patches targeting different labels.